The Problem of Self-Reference

 Other sources declare open war of criticism against the expression of A = A,

-sarcastically rejecting it as nonsensical.
+sarcastically rejecting it as being circular and nonsensical.
 (4)

 Identity and the Potential for Change

-The phenomenon of change and future potentials – did not find a welcoming place in the description of Identity of objects.
+The phenomenon of change and future potentials – did not find a welcoming place in old Greek description of Identity of objects.
 In his book Θ, Aristotle used the word "dumanis" to refer to the potential of object to change in time.
 However, potentiality implies various scenarios of the future state of observed object, and is therefore undefinable in concrete perspective:

 “A dunamis in this sense is not a thing's power to produce a change but rather its capacity